 11 rules for buying an ebike, and the 11 ebikes to buy now

-Ebikes are about to change the world.
-They are already the best selling electric vehicles, and are selling as fast as factories can make them.
+Ebikes are about to change the world, and they are already the best selling electric vehicles in the US.

 They will be a big driver of shifting more car trips to other modes.
 And shifting more families to owning fewer, or even no cars.
 When we need fewer cars, that means we can build less parking, which lowers prices at grocery stores, restaurants, and other places.
 It lets us build things closer together, allowing us to build what consumers want — walkable neighborhoods like Culdesac Tempe.